-Senior Data Scientist in Bioinformatics

 I have more than 10 years of experience of developing Bioinformatics tools and designing them based on user experiences and HCI design principles.
-Currently I am working as Postdoctoral researcher in Bioinformatics and lead development of PLAZA–PlantGenIE platform at Umeå university, Sweden.
+Currently I am working as Senior Data Scientist in Bioinformatics at AstraZeneca, Sweden and contribute to development of drug discovery platform.

 In 2015, I started PhD in Bioinformatics under the supervision of Nathaniel Street and John Waterworth and successfully defended thesis titled Human-computer interaction principles for developing web-based genomics resources in 2020.
 During my PhD studies, I gained practical understanding of biological user behavior and needs, conducting different usability research and importance of participatory design approaches.
 At the same time, I managed to lead the development of Plant Genome Integrative Explorer (PlantGenIE) platform based on usability research and user experience.